This post is all about 6 very good reasons to drop a class in college.

 If you can’t understand what the Professor is saying, chances are it will be very difficult for you to understand the concepts he or she will be discussing in class as the semester progress, so drop the class.

-You might say I will read when I get home and make it make sense.
+You might say I will read it when I get home and make it make sense.

 From experience, some classes require regular class attendance and most importantly proactive participation just to make the minimum passing grade, for example, Econometrics.